 There will usually be a short wait time for your appointment.
 While you are waiting you can access information sheets, tips and advice from our Resources library.

 To reschedule or cancel your appointment time we require at least 24 hours notice.
 This allows us to offer all available appointments to other students who may be waiting.

-If possible, speak directly to your Tutor or Lecturer to let them know there is an issue.
+Sometimes things get difficult.
+If you are thinking about asking for an extension or special consideration for an assessment item, speak directly to your lecturer as soon as possible to let them know there is an issue.
 The issue could be resolved at this point.

 Sometimes your lecturer may ask you to provide supporting documentation or evidence of your circumstances.
 If you are considering applying for special consideration for your exams, or even deferring your exams, you will also need to provide supporting documentation.

 Seek supporting documentation from a professional practitioner who has been seeing you for a period of time, or provide any other documentation that shows evidence of your circumstances.